+What is a continuum of health?
 Ideally, our system must evolve toward greater continuity of care, as well as greater integration across the entire continuum of care.
 Let’s define continuum of care before we continue this discussion:

 A patient-oriented system of care that spans an entire lifetime, is composed of both services and integrating mechanisms, and guides and tracks patients over time through a comprehensive array of health, mental health, and social services across all levels of intensity of care.

 Since the continuum comprises such a wide range of services (acute care, ambulatory care, home care, extended care, wellness programs, etc.), it will probably never be completely seamless.
 Yet the healthcare industry is making great strides toward adopting integrating mechanisms that support continuity of care and transitions of care.